openjs-foundation/cross-project-council/CPC-CHARTER.md

 No election is required if there is only one candidate and no objections to the candidates election.
 Elections shall be done within the Projects by the Collaborators active in the Project.

-The CPC will elect from amongst CPC members a CPC Chairperson to work on building an agenda for CPC meetings and a CPC Director to represent the CPC to the Board for a term of one year according to the OpenJS Foundation’s By-laws.
+The CPC will elect from amongst Regular and Voting members of the CPC:

+* a CPC Chair and a CPC Vice Chair to work on building an agenda for CPC meetings
-The Chair and Director may be (but are not required to be) the same person.
+* CPC Directors to represent the Foundation's projects and related communities to the Board

+The term for each of these roles is one year (as defined in the [OpenJS Foundation bylaws][]).

+The CPC shall hold annual elections to select a CPC Chair, Vice Chair, and Directors.
+The CPC can choose to hold those elections at different times of the year or concurrently.

-The CPC shall hold annual elections to select a CPC Chairperson and Director; there are no limits on the number of terms a CPC Chairperson or Director may serve.
+There are no limits on the number of terms a CPC Chair, Vice Chair, or Director may serve.

+The CPC Chair and Vice Chair may be (but are not required to be) CPC Directors.

 ## Section 8.
 Board Representation

-There are 3 Board seats earmarked for representation from the OpenJS Foundation, the Foundation's projects, and related communities.
+There are Board seats allocated for CPC members to represent the Foundation's projects and related communities to the Board.

-### The Primary CPC Director (as defined in §4.3(d) in the [OpenJS Foundation bylaws][])

-The first of these board seats is filled as outlined in Section 7 on [Elections][] and is always in place.

-**Primary CPC Director eligibility:** The Primary CPC Director must be a current CPC Member

-**Primary CPC Director voting:** CPC Voting Members will vote on candidates
+CPC Board representatives are called CPC Directors.

-### The Secondary CPC Director (as defined in §4.3(e) in the [OpenJS Foundation bylaws][])
+The number of CPC Directors is defined in §4.3(d) and §4.3(e) of the [OpenJS Foundation bylaws][].

-The second board seat will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
-The CPC members will review and either re-confirm or update the processes once per year.

-**Secondary Director eligibility:** The Second CPC Director must be an [Active OpenJS Collaborator][] at the time of their selection, as defined in the CPC's Governance document.
+To be eligible, candidates must be Regular or Voting members of the CPC.

-**Secondary Director voting:** CPC Voting Members will vote on candidates
+The CPC Voting Members will vote on candidates as described in the [Elections][] section.

-As described in the [Elections][] section a multiple candidate method will be be used for the voting for the first and second board members.

-### The Tertiary CPC Director (as defined in §4.3(f) in the [OpenJS Foundation bylaws][])

-The third board seat is earmarked to represent the Individual membership program.
-3 Platinum board members as well as 2000 members registered in the Individual membership program are required for it to activate.
-Candidates for the Individual Membership Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.
-Active members of the Individual Membership program would then vote on the candidate of their choosing via an election system set by the CPC.

 ## Section 9.
 Decision Making